 The hearing came after leaked internal research at Meta showed that the photo-sharing app could harm its young users.

-Mosseri said that “respectfully, I don’t believe that research suggests that our products are addictive”.
+Mosseri said, “respectfully, I don’t believe that research suggests that our products are addictive”.

 “We know that 10- to 12-year-olds are online.
 We know that they want to be on platforms like Instagram.
 And Instagram quite frankly wasn’t designed for them,” he said during the hearing.